ecbush/xenoGI/README.md

 - Visualization in a browser

   .
-We also include code to output the islands for each strain into a gff file.
+We also include code to output the islands for each strain into a bed or gff file.

+  python3 path-to-xenoGI-directory/misc/createIslandBed.py params.py 100

   python3 path-to-xenoGI-directory/misc/createIslandGffs.py params.py

-  In the example, these will be created in a directory called gff/
+  In the example, these will be created in a directory called bed/ or gff/ respectively

   These can be visualized in a browser.

   .
+With the IGB browser (http://bioviz.org/igb/), the bed file option allows you to most easily display different islands in different colors.

-To use the IGB browser (http://bioviz.org/igb/), we've included scripts for making an IGB quickload directory.
+  .
+To use with IGB , we've included scripts for making an IGB quickload directory.

      These require some additional sequence files from NCBI.
 For the example, those can be downloaded by going to the ncbi/ directory and running